-The longer term outlook is improving for Iran's agriculture, amidst the upcoming lifting of international sanctions in 2016.
-Agricultural production in general is likely to benefit from easier access to cheap inputs, which will help yields improve.
-However, such an improvement depends on the country doing some key modernisation investment, particularly in irrigation, as Iran relies heavily on the vagaries of the weather.
-The lifting of sanctions will have a more rapid and direct impact on agricultural consumption, as food price inflation is likely to ease significantly, from currently very elevated levels.
-Because of these dynamics, Iran's dependence on imported grains, sugar, dairy and livestock will grow over the medium term.
+Iran's grain production in general is likely to benefit from easier access to cheaper and quality inputs, which will help yields improve.
+However, such an improvement will see results in the longer term and depends on the country doing some key modernisation investment, particularly in irrigation, as Iran relies heavily on the vagaries of the weather.
+As such, we deem the government's goal to become self-sufficient in wheat as early as next year as overly ambitious.